InsideNebraska - 2023 DL Sua Lefotu commits to Nebraska

 2023 DL Sua Lefotu commits to Nebraska

 Nebraska has picked up a commitment from former Washington pledge Sua Lefotu – a three-star 2023 defensive lineman out of national powerhouse St. John Bosco (Calif.)
-High School.
+High School who announced his commitment on Saturday.

 Lefotu, the No. 73-ranked player in California, was committed to the Huskies for a little over four months but decommitted on Nov.
 2 and reopened his recruitment.